Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 Emotionally, teens may experience chronic feelings of isolation, fear, or anger.
 The inability to form secure attachments can lead to problems with self-esteem and trust, making it hard for them to engage in meaningful relationships.
 Socially, they may withdraw from others or display overly friendly behavior with strangers, lacking healthy boundaries.

 Behaviorally, reactive attachment disorder can manifest through aggression, defiance, or impulsivity, leading to difficulties in school, friendships, and family relationships.
 Without intervention, these effects can persist into adulthood, affecting their ability to form secure attachments, maintain jobs, or lead emotionally fulfilling lives.
-Early treatment is crucial to help manage these long-term impacts.
+Early support from experienced reactive attachment disorder treatment facilities and specialized RAD treatment centers can make a life-changing impact on your teen’s future.

 What Are the Two Types of Reactive Attachment Disorder?